 Air ionizers are also commonly known as ionic filtration or ion generators.
 They work by emitting negative ions into the room, which bind to positive ions such as dust.

 Unlike regular air purifiers — which use a fan to draw air in — ionizers only emit a cloud of negative ions.
-Now, there are actually two common types of ionizers: Electrostatic precipitators and ion generators.
+There are two common ionizer types: Electrostatic precipitators and ion generators.
 Let’s take a closer look.

-After, the collection plate is easily removed and wiped clean.
+After, you remove the collection plate and wipe it clean.
 This method is popular because you get to see the unit in action.
-Electrostatic precipitators are also generally more affordable compared to ion generators and air purifiers.
+Electrostatic precipitators are also generally more affordable than ion generators and air purifiers.

 Ion generators are more versatile and can be found as standalone units.
 They may also be a built-in feature of regular air purifiers.